davemus/users-management/TIMELOG.md

 * 1 hour 15 minutes to change behaviour of edit to show previous data, make basic validation of form with regexp and navigate to root page after changing/creating user
 * 1 hour to try make search work
 * 30 minutes to actually make search work
+* 1 hour 30 minutes to make buggy version of pagination